Use Electric Distribution Data Management

 The Create Features pane appears.

-5. Add the template to the map by following the steps below:
+14. Add the service to the map by following the steps below:

 2. Click each location on the map to add a vertex to change the path of the underground conductor.
 (Optional)

-3. Finish the sketch by double-clicking at the service location.
-Add a underground low voltage service to the map in the Electric Distribution Data Manager
+3. Finish the sketch by snapping to and double-clicking the Low Voltage Service point.
+Add an underground low voltage service to the map in the Electric Distribution Data Manager

 Add features from an as-built drawing